RadialDevGroup/ombudsman/management/HIRING.md

 # Onboarding
+## Before we begin
+- Write a job description
+- Audit the contract for the position
+- Write or Review an/the interview
+  - I someone doing this job who can write the interview?
+  - Does there need to be a demonstration or portfolio portion?

+## When we interview
+- Don't waste time on a phone screen
+- If possible, just either do the whole thing over the phone or go right into scheduling an in-person interview.
+- Use your plan.
+Stay on task/script.
+Listen to answers.

+## When we hire
+- Send an offer.
+Make it nice.
+- Send a welcome gift.
+It was one of the coolest things about working at Quick Left.
+- Don't forget to send out contract/hire packet.
+- Set Up accounts (see below)
+- Send a Welcome email to team@radialdevgroup.com and BCC their personal email
+- Welcome new hires on twitter and link the tweet in the welcome email.
+- Schedule on-boarding

+### Set Up Accounts
+#### Google
+  - create account using format `{first_name}@radialdevgroup.com` (if available) and `{first_name}.{last_name}@radialdevgroup.com` as an alias
+  - add to [team@ group](https://groups.google.com/a/radialdevgroup.com/forum/#!managemembers/team/members/active) and initial resourcing if applicable
+  - Manually send personalized login and instruction email, including wifi password at Radial, etc.

+#### Github
+  - Before the hire date, obtain the user's github account or ask them to set one up.
+  - Add User to Radial Organization on Github (Employees)
+  - Require user to set up two-factor authentication

+#### Other
+- I usually just add people to slack, it's simpler (--Ben), Slack [User self-sign-up](https://join.slack.com/t/radialdevgroup/signup?x=x-11720792966-282636290290)
+- Freckle Account

 ## Before first day
  - Request new hire bring ID documents (typically drivers license + social security card or passport)